Michael Duberry: Hendon

-Duberry announced that he had signed a week-to-week deal with non-league Hendon on 9 August 2013.
-After just 4 games, and 16 days with the Greens, he was released, and announced his retirement from football on 2 October.
+Duberry announced that he had signed a week-to-week deal with non-League club Hendon on 9 August 2013.
+After just four games, and 16 days with the Greens, he was released, and announced his retirement from football on 2 October.

 International career

 Duberry was eligible to play international football for England, through birth and Montserrat, as both his parents were born there.
 He stated that Ruel Fox had asked him earlier in his career if he wanted to play for the Montserrat national football team, but declined as he stated his dream was to play for England.
 Duberry was approached again, later in his career, whilst playing for St Johnstone.
 However, he declined again despite the team training in Enfield, close to where he grew up.

 Personal life

 After retiring as a player, Duberry began Made Leaders, a mentoring, coaching and leadership business.